 aligned(8) class ConfidenceScoreRegionSample() { unsigned int(16) num_regions; for (i=1; i <= num_regions; i++){ GPCCConfidenceScoreRegionStruct score_region; } }

-9.x.x.4.2.2 Semantics
+9.x.5.2.2 Semantics

 num_regions indicate the number of updated confidence score regions signalled in the sample.
 The confidence score regions whose dimensions are updated with reference to the previous sync sample are considered as updated regions.
 The confidence score regions that are cancelled in this sample with reference to the previous sync sample are also considered as updated regions.